4Rooms/backend/doc/ChatAPI.md

     -   Status code: 204 No Content.
     -   Response body: Empty.
 -   Unsuccessful response:
-    -   Status code: 404 Not Found (There is no chat with such ID), 403 Forbidden.
+    -   Status codes: 404 Not Found (There is no chat with such ID), 403 Forbidden.
     -   Response body:

         ```json